Availity/availity-ekko/docs/readme/partials/proxy.md

         host: "127.0.0.1",
         port: 7777, // port number to proxied server
         proxy: true, // defaults to false.  when true the proxy is enabled
+        header: {
+            "userid": "johndoe" // set custom header for proxy requests to this server },
         proxies:
         [
             {